MadhuV99/tk10/README.md

-# Create 10 Python GUIs with TKinter by Michael Eramo
+# Create 10 Python GUIs with Tkinter by Michael Eramo